IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 IDEA gives you the ability to combine fields from multiple databases into a single database for testing, to determine whether the data matches across various systems.

 The goal is to get the data (which comes in various forms and formats) into a single tool where you view and compare files.
-IDEA offers split screen capabilities to open and view multiple files at the same time, which comes in handy when you want to visually compare files side-by-side.
+IDEA offers split-screen capabilities to open and view multiple files at the same time, which comes in handy when you want to visually compare files side-by-side.

 IDEA Version Nine includes a ribbon of 100+ audit-specific commands to quickly perform tasks such as searching for duplicates, detecting gaps in numeric sequences, grouping data by categories, and filtering rows and columns in seconds – without programming.
-IDEA also offers editable text fields to create electronic working papers, and comes with a comprehensive HTML help utility for questions along the way.
+IDEA also offers editable text fields to create electronic working papers and comes with a comprehensive HTML help utility for questions along the way.

-As testing is completed, the focus of the audit turns to communicating results.
+As testing is completed, the focus of the audit turns to communicate results.
 This is one of the core time-saving areas where data analytics simplifies presenting your findings.
-The Project Overview feature in IDEA presents a graphical or table representation of the entire audit or investigation process that may be shared, and used to meet documentation requirements.
+The Project Overview feature in IDEA presents a graphical or table representation of the entire audit or investigation process that may be shared and used to meet documentation requirements.
 The History file contains all the actions performed within a Working Folder, including the creation, deletion, and modification of databases.
-It also records all actions performed so the process used can be repeated on next period’s or next year’s files.
+It also records all actions performed so the process used can be repeated on the next period’s or next year’s files.
 This feature provides the ability to independently review the workflows including drill-down capabilities for additional history.

 Most data analytics tools offer reports in various forms, with export to Excel and Word, to suit varying presentation needs.
-Charts, graphs, pivot tables, stratification and history provide great visuals to put the audit report into a format where the reader can grab onto what you’re communicating.
+Charts, graphs, pivot tables, stratification, and history provide great visuals to put the audit report into a format where the reader can grab onto what you’re communicating.
 The drill-down capabilities give management the ability to review results independently and see details that would not be available otherwise.
 IDEA also works with visualization tools such as ClickView, Spotfire and Tableau.

 In the final phase of the audit lifecycle, data analytics can still play an important role and save time.
 Analytics can be used for open-issue follow up to determine whether actions have been correct, stopped or adjusted.